isomerpages/nlb-mobile-guide/spotlight/wellbeing/SFMlookingtoupgrade.md

 <a href="https://www.lynda.com/Instagram-tutorials/Instagram-marketing-opportunities/2823346/2319020-4.html?org=nlb.gov.sg"><img src="/images/PL-2-Lynda-Happiness-Laptop.png" style="width:400px;"></a>

 <h4>Videos</h4>
 <h5>1.
-There's More to Life Than Being Happy by Emily Esfahani Smith</h5>
-Is there more to life than being happy?
-Happiness, as rightfully pointed out by writer Emily Esfahani Smith, comes and goes.
-But having meaning in life - serving something beyond yourself and developing the best within you - gives you something to hold onto in times of good and bad.
+What REALLY is Data Science?
+Told by a Data Scientist by Joma</h5>
+What is Data Science?
+Is it all about AI?
+In this video, Data Scientist Joma explains the common misconception about data science and how there is a dichotomy of media representation and the actual role of a Data Scientist.
-<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/y9Trdafp83U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/xC-c7E5PK0Y " frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
-Source: <a href="https://www.youtube.com/watch?v=y9Trdafp83U" target="_blank">There's More to Life Than Being Happy</a> (2017, September 26).
-TED.
+Source: <a href="https://www.youtube.com/watch?v=xC-c7E5PK0Y " target="_blank">What REALLY is Data Science?
+Told by a Data Scientist</a> (2018, June 22).
+Joma Tech.

 <h5>2.
-The Surprising Science of Happiness by Dan Gilbert</h5>
-Is there more to life than being happy?
-Happiness, as rightfully pointed out by writer Emily Esfahani Smith, comes and goes.
-But having meaning in life - serving something beyond yourself and developing the best within you - gives you something to hold onto in times of good and bad.
+Making Data Mean More Through Storytelling by Ben Wellington</h5>
+Computer scientist, Ben Wellington shares the usefulness of telling stories with data.
+He explores the correlations between parking tickets, taxis, bikers, and how these can be brought to life through data analysis and storytelling that shed insights into life in New York City.
-<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/y9Trdafp83U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/6xsvGYIxJok" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
-Source: <a href="https://www.youtube.com/watch?v=y9Trdafp83U" target="_blank">There's More to Life Than Being Happy</a> (2017, September 26).
-TED.
+Source: <a href="https://www.youtube.com/watch?v=6xsvGYIxJok" target="_blank">Making Data mean more through storytelling</a> (2015, April 20).
+TEDx Talks